Skip to main content

 Central Bank Buying: The Structural Anchor

 Central banks purchased 863 tonnes of gold in 2025 — the third consecutive year above 800 tonnes.
-The World Gold Council projects 755–900 tonnes for 2026.
-China's People's Bank has added to its gold reserves for 15 consecutive months.
-Poland has announced plans to purchase 150 tonnes to bring its gold share of reserves to 20%.
-India, Turkey, and several central and eastern European nations are also active buyers.
+The World Gold Council projects roughly 850 tonnes for 2026, in line with the 755–900 range they flagged at the start of the year.
+Poland has announced plans to purchase 150 tonnes to bring its gold share of reserves to 20%, and it has followed through: the National Bank of Poland bought 20 tonnes in February 2026 alone.
+India, Turkey, Uzbekistan, and several central and eastern European nations also remain active buyers.

 Unlike retail investors, central banks do not sell on price spikes.
-Their buying is driven by reserve policy, not return expectations, making it one of the most durable demand forces the gold market has ever seen.
+Their buying is driven by reserve policy, not return expectations, making it one of the most durable demand forces the gold market has ever seen — even when month-to-month volumes fluctuate.

 2